Find out how the BHRC method of application reduces the risk of side effects, and provides you with optimized hormone levels naturally.

 LISTEN TO THE BIGGEST LOSER’S CELEBRITY FITNESS TRAINER JILLIAN MICHAELS’ INTERVIEW WITH BHRC CO-FOUNDER AND HORMONE REPLACEMENT EXPERT DAN HOLTZ: Read more

 Hormone Replacement Therapy: Balance Your Hormones for a Better Life

-Progesterone—Progesterone is a hormone involved in the female menstrual cycle and pregnancy, and therefore affects both pre- and post-menopausal women.
+Bio-identical Progesterone—Progesterone is a hormone involved in the female menstrual cycle and pregnancy, and therefore affects both pre- and post-menopausal women.
 Progesterone also plays a role in skin elasticity and bone strength and is important to the regulation of ovulation and menstruation.
 Low levels in younger women are associated with infertility and menstrual irregularities.
 Post-menopausal women with low progesterone levels will experience severe hot flashes, arthritis, mood swings and depression.
-Hormone replacement therapy can be an effective way to counter these symptoms.
+BHRT can be an effective way to counter these symptoms.

-Testosterone (for men and women)—Testosterone is a steroid hormone found in both males and females which declines naturally with age in both sexes.
+Bio-identical Testosterone (for men and women)—Testosterone is a steroid hormone found in both males and females which declines naturally with age in both sexes.
 Testosterone contributes to the growth of muscle mass, strength, and bone density, as well as playing a major role in the development of reproductive tissues.
-Testosterone deficiency in males is characterized by diminished libido, erectile dysfunction, loss of body hair and depression.
+Testosterone deficiency in males is characterized by diminished libido, erectile dysfunction, hair loss and depression.
 In women, deficiency of testosterone is characterized by absence of menstruation, decreased libido, hair loss and hot flashes.
-Testosterone hormone replacement therapy can return your body’s testosterone to its balanced levels.
+Testosterone hormone optimization therapy can return your body’s testosterone to its balanced levels.